 For Eurodollar rate loans, the Company may select interest periods of one, two, three or six months or, with the consent of all relevant affected lenders, twelve months.
 Interest will be payable at the end of the selected interest period, but no less frequently than every three months within the selected interest period.
 Interest on any base rate loan is not set for any specified period and is payable quarterly.
 The Company has the right to convert Eurodollar rate loans into base rate loans and the right to convert base rate loans into Eurodollar rate loans at its option, subject, in the case of Eurodollar rate loans, to prepayment penalties if the conversion is effected prior to the end of the applicable interest period.
-As of December 31, 2017, the interest rate on the Term Loans was 5.69% per annum, which was based on a three-month Eurodollar rate of 1.69% per annum plus the applicable margin of 4.00% per annum, which was based on a one-month Eurodollar rate at the applicable floor of 1.00% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
+As of December 31, 2018, the interest rate on the Term Loans was 6.52% per annum, which was based on a one-month Eurodollar rate of 2.52% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
+As of December 31, 2017, the interest rate on the Term Loans was 5.69% per annum, which was based on a three-month Eurodollar rate of 1.69% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.

 Upon entering into the term loan facility, the Company incurred debt issuance costs of \$7,811, which were initially recorded as a reduction of the debt liability and are amortized to interest expense using the effective interest method from the issuance date of the Term Loan until the maturity date.
-Principal payments of \$3,000 were made under the term loan facility during the year ended December 31, 2017.
+Principal payments of \$3,000 were made under the term loan facility during the years ended December 31, 2018 and 2017.
 No principal payments were made during the year ended December 31, 2016.
-Interest expense, including the amortization of debt issuance costs, totaled \$16,800 and \$538 for the years ended December 31, 2017 and 2016, respectively.
+Interest expense, including the amortization of debt issuance costs, totaled \$19,146, \$16,800 and \$538 for the years ended December 31, 2018, 2017 and 2016, respectively.

 The revolving credit facility also requires payment of quarterly commitment fees at a rate of 0.25% per annum on the difference between committed amounts and amounts actually borrowed under the facility and customary letter of credit fees.
-For the years ended December 31, 2017 and 2016, interest expense related to the fee for the unused amount of the revolving credit facility totaled \$61 and \$2, respectively.
+For the years ended December 31, 2018 and 2017, interest expense related to the fee for the unused amount of the revolving credit facility totaled \$62 and \$61, respectively.

 The Term Loans mature on December 20, 2023, and the revolving credit facility matures on December 20, 2021.
-The Term Loans are subject to amortization in equal quarterly installments, commencing on March 31, 2017, of principal in an annual aggregate amount equal to 1.0% of the original principal amount of the Term Loans of \$300,000, with the remaining outstanding balance payable at the date of maturity.
+The Term Loans are subject to amortization in equal quarterly installments, which commenced on March 31, 2017, of principal in an annual aggregate amount equal to 1.0% of the original principal amount of the Term Loans of \$300,000, with the remaining outstanding balance payable at the date of maturity.